Andrew Towne: Early life and education

 Towne grew up in Grand Forks, North Dakota.
 His father was a professor of music at the University of North Dakota, and his late mother was an Episcopal priest.
-He attended Grand Forks Central High School, where he graduated as the co-valedictorian in 2000.
+He attended Grand Forks Central High School, where he graduated as co-valedictorian in 2000.
 While in high school, he participated in the Youth For Understanding exchange program, spending a year studying abroad in Germany.
 He went on to attend Yale University.
 During his studies at Yale, he also spent a year abroad at the University of Nairobi in Kenya and won the Intercollegiate Rowing Association national championship regatta as the four-seat on the Yale varsity lightweight crew.
 He graduated with honors with a degree in political science.

 He attended the Wharton School and the University of Pennsylvania Law School, earning a JD/MBA in a joint program in 2015.
 Towne was also a member of the University of Pennsylvania Running Club that won the National Intercollegiate Running Club Association national championship in the half marathon in 2013.

 Career

 After completing his undergraduate degree at Yale, Towne joined the United States Intelligence Community, serving as an analyst for the Central Intelligence Agency.
 He also worked for the Office of the Director of National Intelligence and served as an analyst in Iraq during the Iraq War.
 In 2015, he took a position as a management consultant for the Boston Consulting Group's Minneapolis office, where he remains employed.
-Towne is the Board Chair of Youth For Understanding USA and licensed to practice law in the state of Minnesota.
+Towne is the board chair of Youth For Understanding USA and licensed to practice law in the state of Minnesota.